17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 You know – the I can’t be bothered type of mood.
 I’ll do it tomorrow.
 There’s no rush to put words together anyway.

 It is rarely a result of a lack of ideas or creative problems that I feel stuck.
-It just has an empty head that doesn’t want to go to work.
+I just have an empty head that doesn’t want to go to work.

 Do I suffer from it?